mustafalail/TPV-Tool/README.md

 **Evaluation Methodology**

-To evaluate TPV, we used a survey based on the innovative user needs experience (NX) evaluation method proposed by by [Zarour, 2020.](http://telkomnika.uad.ac.id/index.php/TELKOMNIKA/article/view/16061/9131) The method is based on three pillars:
+To evaluate TPV, we used a survey based on the innovative user needs experience (NX) evaluation method proposed by [Zarour, 2020.](http://telkomnika.uad.ac.id/index.php/TELKOMNIKA/article/view/16061/9131) The method is based on three pillars:

 1. Evaluation theory from the social sciences.
 2. The ISO/IEC SQuaRE 25000 series standards.